A common user interaction in GIS applications is selecting a bounding box or polygon:

 The GeoTIFF format is a natural fit for this problem.
 It's readable by all GIS libraries, supports compression, and embeds a geographic projection.

-Linked here is a global GeoTIFF.
-Each pixel is one level 12 Web Mercator Tile, and each sample is a 16 bit unsigned OpenStreetMap node count (in thousands).
+Each pixel in this image is one level 12 Web Mercator Tile, and each sample is a 16 bit unsigned OpenStreetMap node count (in thousands).
 This is too dark to be visible to the human eye, but normalizing the color range results in this image:

 The resulting compressed GeoTIFF is only 212 KB, which is reasonable to deliver to web browsers.
 The source code for generating this GeoTIFF is available at github.com/protomaps/OSMEstimator.